Dan Clifford (theatre entrepreneur): The company

 Clifford was managing director of D. Clifford Theatres, which was also referred to as the Clifford Theatres Circuit, the Dan Clifford Cinema Circuit or Star (Theatre) Circuit, the latter name deriving from his earliest acquisitions.

 His office was in King William Street, Adelaide, and he was known as a hard worker who always had time for others.

 Five years after Clifford's death in 1942, in 1947 his theatres were bought by Greater Union.
 However, the name "Clifford Theatres Ltd" and "Clifford Theatre Circuit" were still in use as late as December 1954, with its address at 313a King William Street.

 Other roles

 Clifford was a philanthropist, giving generously especially to children's charities, in particular those run by Catholics.

 He was president of the Motion Pictures Exhibitors from 1932 to 1935, after several years of vice-presidency.

 Personal life

-Clifford was married and had four children: Daniel, James, Joan, and Honora.
+Clifford married Nonie and they had four children: Daniel, John, Joan, and Honora.
 They lived on Kensington Road in Norwood.
 Clifford spent every Thursday afternoon with his family.